adhamarif/portfolio/pages/posts/image-recommender.md

 ## Image Preprocessing
-- Preprocess the imageusing **opencv** to get the colour histogram of every pixel in the images.
+- Preprocess the image using **opencv** to get the colour histogram of every pixel in the images.
 - Use a transfer learning model such as **MobileNet** to get the image embeddings.
 - Save the information including the image path in **SQLite** database and **.csv** file as a backup.